-Each campus has a Student Services base staffed by a manager and a team of staff who are there to support you throughout your time at College.
-This team of staff includes our own Educational Guidance Advisors who can advise you about appropriate courses and give careers advice, and a team of staff offering personal support.
-As a student of the college you have access to free and confidential telephone counselling service, where you may find it helpful to talk to someone who will not judge you.
+A Student Central base is located at the City and Hillsborough campuses, staffed by the Student Support Team who are there to support you throughout your time at College.
+This team of staff includes our own Careers Advice Team who can advise you about appropriate courses and give careers advice, and a team of staff offering personal support.
+We have various initiatives in place to support you, no matter what issues you might be facing either at home or at college.
+More information can be found here.